-A native of Quebec’s Pays-d’En-Haut region, Delmar’s career in journalism began around 2001, shortly after moving to Montreal to study Cinema and Communications (Dawson College, 2002).
+A native of Quebec’s Pays-d’En-Haut region, Delmar’s career in journalism began in 2001, shortly after moving to Montreal to study Cinema and Communications (Dawson College, 2002).
 He served as editor of the college newspaper, The Plant, and his first scoop, published nationally through Canadian University Press, revealed how Canadian tobacco firms once developed marketing strategies aimed at children, some barely in their teens.

-As a broadcaster, Delmar shares with CJAD colleagues in a national Radio Television Digital News Association award (2014) for breaking news coverage of a terrorist attack on Canada’s parliament building; he also anchored on-location coverage during the aftermath of Quebec’s Lac Mégantic rail disaster, the resignations of two Montreal mayors, and several other national news events.
+As a broadcaster, Delmar shares with CJAD colleagues in a national Radio Television Digital News Association award (2014) for breaking news coverage of a terrorist attack on Canada’s parliament building; he also anchored on-location coverage during the aftermath of Quebec’s Lac Mégantic rail disaster, the resignations of two Montreal mayors, and other national news events.

 After a decade’s work as a journalist, Delmar moved into political commentary.
 In 2008, he was named managing editor of The Métropolitain, a bilingual arts and commentary journal published by the Institute for Public Affairs of Montreal.
 By 2012, still in his twenties, he became a weekly columnist on Quebec affairs for Canada’s National Post.
-He would also contribute to Postmedia’s Full Comment website and Montreal Gazette newspaper in similar capacities.
+He would also contribute to Postmedia’s Full Comment blog and Montreal Gazette newspaper in similar capacities.